Ileha/WebServer/README.md

 * stop - stop host
 * status - display run/stop state of host

-Web-server sends command to host in order loadexplug -> loadintplug -> start on default
+In start Web-server sends command to host in order loadexplug -> loadintplug -> start on default.

 It's necessary to implement abstract class RequestHandlers.ABSHttpHandler to add a new HTTP handler.
 This class will notify program with the needed HTTP version and method.
 Moreover, it contains the actual logic which is supposed to handle request headers and http data.
 *code example for http handler*